About Us

 Handcrafted Beginnings

-When I began this journey, my goal was to create beautifully handcrafted items that reflect your unique style.
+When this journey began, our goal was to create beautifully handcrafted items that reflect your unique style.
 Using ethically sourced furs and thoughtfully selected materials, each piece enhances natural beauty and embodies a blend of Scandinavian and Indigenous influences.
-My passion for textiles and commitment to ethical practices guide every creation.
+Our commitment to ethical practices guide every creation.

 **FREE SHIPPING ON ORDERS OVER $150**